2600hz/kazoo/scripts/README.md

 -   `BEAM_PATH`: Where on the Host to put the beam files

+## sync\_to\_release.bash

+Useful in conjunction with `sync_to_remove`.
+Takes .beam files in a directory and moves them into a release, into the proper application ebin, and reloads them in the default VMs

+-   `BEAMS`: Path to beam files, defaults to `/tmp/beams/*.beam`
+-   `DEST`: Path to the release's lib/ directory, defaults to `/opt/kazoo/lib`

 ## update-the-types.sh

 Used to search the code looking for deprecated Erlang functions and types and replace them with the newer versions as appropriate